alexandair/entra-powershell-docs/docs/conceptual/authentication-methods.md

 author: omondiatieno
 manager: CelesteDG
 ms.author: jomondi
-ms.reviewer: stevemutungi254
+ms.reviewer: stevemutungi

 #customer intent: As a Microsoft Entra PowerShell user, I want to understand the different authentication options available, so that I can securely connect to Microsoft Graph and manage my Microsoft Entra ID resources.
 ---

 # Microsoft Entra PowerShell authentication methods

-Microsoft Entra PowerShell supports several authentication methods.
-This article describes the authentication methods for signing into Microsoft Entra ID from Microsoft Entra PowerShell.
+The Microsoft Entra PowerShell module supports several authentication methods.
+This article describes the authentication methods for signing into Microsoft Entra ID from the module.
 The method you choose depends on your use case.

-For example, if you're using Microsoft Entra PowerShell for ad-hoc management of Microsoft Entra resources, you can sign in using an interactive sign-in.
+For example, if you're using the module for ad-hoc management of Microsoft Entra resources, you can sign in using an interactive sign-in.
 If you're writing a script for automation, you can sign in with a service principal.
-If you're running Microsoft Entra PowerShell in an Azure resource, you can sign in with a managed identity.
+If you're running the module in an Azure resource, you can sign in with a managed identity.

-## Authentication methods

 The two common authentication methods are:

-- [Delegated authentication (interactive)][delegated-authentication]
-- [App-only authentication (noninteractive)][apponly-authentication]
+- **Delegated authentication (interactive)** - In this scenario, the application acts on behalf of a signed-in user, accessing resources with the user’s permissions.
+It requires delegated permissions, which are granted to both the client and the user.
+The user’s privileges, such as those granted by Microsoft Entra role-based access control (RBAC), determine the extent of access.
+For more information on delegated authentication, see [Authenticate with delegated access][delegated-authentication].
+- **App-only authentication (noninteractive)** - This scenario allows the application to act solely as itself without a user being signed in.
+It’s used for scenarios like automation or backup, involving background services or daemons.
+This scenario utilizes app roles or application permissions, which are granted to the client app to access data associated with the permission.
+For more information on app-only authentication, see [Authenticate with app-only access][apponly-authentication].

 ## Other authentication scenarios

+The Microsoft Entra PowerShell module supports other authentication scenarios that we discuss in the rest of this article.

 ### Sign in to a national cloud